-ARTICLE 35 IN-SERVICE PROGRAM
+ARTICLE 34 IN-SERVICE PROGRAM

-- l.
-All possible use will be made of the talents and services of the professional staff in the school inservice program. - 2.
-A committee consisting of the Association's Instructional and Professional Development Committee and the Director of Educational Operations, Director of Curriculum/Staff Development and Director of Pupil Personnel Services will be formed to advise the Superintendent of Schools on the planning of the in-service program, and this committee will encourage participation by the professional staff in the in-service program. - 3.
-At the elementary level, sufficient time shall be allowed for consecutive parent-teacher conferences to be held on consecutive weeks when reporting is scheduled.
+A. A committee consisting of the Association's Instructional and Professional Development Committee and the Assistant Superintendent(s) for Elementary and Secondary Education, will be formed to advise the Superintendent of Schools on the planning of the in-service program, and this committee will encourage participation by the professional staff in the in-service program.

+B. At the elementary level, sufficient time shall be allowed for consecutive parent-teacher conferences to be held on consecutive weeks when reporting is scheduled.

-ARTICLE 36 SUMMER SCHOOL
+ARTICLE 35 SUMMER SCHOOL

-- A. The operation of a comprehensive Summer School in Framingham shall be continued so long as a need for such a program continues to exist in the opinion of the School Committee. - B. Salaries of Summer School personnel are listed in the Appendix to this contract. - C. The Association will appoint a committee on Summer Schools which will study the present structure and future needs of such a program and will make recommendations relative to Summer School structure and operation to the Director of the Summer School and the School Committee for their consideration.
+A. The operation of a comprehensive Summer School in Framingham shall be continued so long as a need for such a program continues to exist in the opinion of the Committee.

+B. Salaries of Summer School personnel are listed in the Appendix to this Agreement.

+C. The Association will appoint a committee on Summer Schools which will study the present structure and future needs of such a program and will make recommendations relative to Summer School structure and operation to the Director of the Summer School and the School Committee for their consideration.

-ARTICLE 37 CURRICULUM REVISION
+ARTICLE 36 CURRICULUM REVISION